 Like all public schools, KIPP public charter schools receive funding from federal, state, and local public sources to support the cost of operations.
 And, like most public schools, KIPP schools also raise private funding to strengthen the impact of programs.

-Public funding varies widely, ranging from $4,611 per pupil in some communities to $17,503 in others in the 2015-16 school year.
-The cost to grow and serve more students differs as well, with facility, transportation, and local labor costs varying greatly across our 31 communities.
+The cost to grow and serve more students varies greatly across our communities.
 As a result, there is no “one-size-fits-all” business model for providing a high-quality KIPP education.

 Our goal for financial sustainability is for KIPP regions to have reliable and renewable financial resources.
 Financially healthy KIPP regions manage within a budget, accurately forecast revenue needs, ensure they take on only the debt they can afford, have strong internal controls, and prudently save as insurance to weather the unexpected.